 “The biggest challenge after success is shutting up about it”—Criss Jami

 How To Make It Work For You: Overconfidence is a common character flaw in those who lack humility.
 To be humble is not to think less of oneself, but to think of oneself less.
 Work to develop your emotional intelligence.
 If you do, you’ll be more aware of yourself and others around you.
-Emotionally intelligent people focus outward as they absorb more information about the people and situation around them.
+Emotionally intelligent people focus outward as they absorb more information about the people and the situation around them.

 Are you mentally tough?
 Take this FREE mental toughness assessment.